I love the Roth IRA.

 Scratch that.
 I would definitely do it!

-Unfortunately, doing a Roth IRA conversions is not a total black and white decision.
-In fact, there are have been several instances for I suggested that clients don’t do a Roth IRA conversion.
+Unfortunately, doing a Roth IRA conversion is not a total black and white decision.
+In fact, there are have been several instances where I suggested that clients don’t do a Roth IRA conversion.

 To better understand if a Roth IRA conversion is best for you, we have to understand the rules first.
 Here’s a look at at the IRA to Roth IRA conversion tax rules.